pcwa-ahendricks/shared-web-lib/README.md

 - `/stewardship/rebate-programs` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/landscape-resources` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/stewardship/house-calls` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
+- `/stewardship/fire-resistant-garden` Was used on NG version of website.
+Stopped using "stewardship" for water efficiency related URLs.